12 Delicious Vegan Recipes for Breakfast, Lunch, and Dinner

 What is a vegan diet?

 You may decide to eat vegan out of concern for animal welfare, the environment, because of health issues, or for weight loss.
 But, what exactly do vegans eat?
 A vegan diet avoids all animal products, including animal flesh (meat, poultry, and fish), dairy products (milk, cream, butter, yogurt, and cheese), eggs, and honey, according to the International Food Information Council Foundation.
 This means zero ingredients of any kind from animal products, such as gelatin (often used in vitamin capsules as a thickening agent), whey, and dairy fat ingredients.
+(This includes protein powders, which is why we compiled a list of the best vegan protein powders on the market.)

 However, vegans range in their degree of strictness with the diet.
 “Some will not eat at restaurants that prepare meat, while others don’t mind if the same grill used to cook meat is used to prepare their food,” says Sharon Palmer, MSFS, RDN, a registered dietitian and nutritionist known as “the Plant Powered Dietitian.”
 “Some vegans do not worry about trace ingredients (like eggs or dairy products) found in food products, while others scour food labels carefully.”

 Many vegans also don’t buy products made from animals, including leather, silk, or wool.
 They may also avoid household and cosmetic products that were tested on animals.
+(Be sure to check out the best vegan gift baskets on Amazon for any occasion.)

 How vegans get protein